 Knee Arthritis Pain Treatment in Salisbury and Mooresville, NC

 Arthritis is a painful disease of the joints that affects more than 50 million adults worldwide.
 The most common type of arthritis is that of the knee, which presents itself in various forms including chronic joint pain.
 Sometimes, medication may be an irreplaceable component of your knee pain management.
 When this is the case, Carolina Pain and Weight Loss strives to find the type and dose of pain medication that is most effective for you.
 Our highly experienced pain specialists offer care to patients throughout Lake Norman, Kannapolis, Statesville, and Concord.
-You may call our office in Salisbury at (704) 637-5767 or our office in Mooresville at (704) 360-4564 to schedule your appointment.
+You may call our pain management office in Salisbury at (704) 637-5767 or our office in Mooresville at (704) 360-4564 to schedule your appointment.

 The specific type of knee arthritis is defined based on the areas affected by arthritis, prior injury of the knee, origin of the arthritis, and the age of the patient.
 These factors make up five separate types of knee arthritis including osteoarthritis, post-traumatic arthritis, rheumatoid arthritis, juvenile idiopathic arthritis, and reactive arthritis.

 This first form of arthritis is the most common.
 Osteoarthritis can be found in any area of the body, but is most often located in the knees, hips, low back, or neck.

 Osteoarthritis is degenerative, meaning that it occurs from the natural wear and tear of the joint’s cartilage over time.
 As a person ages, the cartilage between their joints begins to wear down.
 After much of this cartilage is gone, the joint begins to rub one bone directly against another, resulting in very intense pain.